-Gynecomastia surgery is the best method we currently have for permanently correcting the condition of excess male breast growth.
-Otherwise referred to as male breast reduction, gynecomastia surgery can be tailored to the male patient depending on the grade and cause of the condition.
+Surgery is the best method we currently have for permanently correcting the condition of excess male breast growth.
+Otherwise referred to as male breast reduction, it can be tailored to the male patient depending on the grade and cause of the condition.

 Liposuction is often used for all grades of gynecomastia to remove fatty tissue and shrink the chest to a more masculine size and shape.

 Only gland removal can permanently eradicate the breast growth that is present with all four gynecomastia grades.
 Once the glandular tissue is removed, regrowth is unlikely.
 Engaging in the same behaviors that caused the condition, such as steroid abuse, can lead to the need for follow-up surgery.